-Look Hear Australia is a Private Practice and Allied Health Resource Library which assists children with individual, additional and complex needs.
+Look Hear Australia is a Private Practice and Online Toolkit which aims to assist children with individual, additional and complex needs.

 Look Hear Australia stands for Library of Online Knowledge for Health and Education Professionals (Australia).